keyboardDrummer/typeless/README.md

 }
 ```

-Documentation remains attached to values when they traverse function boundaries:
+Documentation remains attached to values when they traverse function boundaries.

 ```javascript
 /**
  * @param name the name of the person